shenzhoudance/yellowpaper/evm.rst

 	Get size of an account’s code.

 	Input Args
-		* value1 - address of the account
+		* value1 - address of the account (32 bytes)

-	Return
+	Return (32 bytes)
-		data(32 bytes) (size of the code of a given account address.
+		data (size of the code of a given account address.
 0 if account does not exist)

 ---------------------